s0ysau/legomania/README.md

 <h2>Organization</h2>
 There are two main scetions of the site: A Product section to display collections of Lego sets and a Review section to post reviews and ratings about the lego set.

 The project is organized by the MVC format.
-In the project, you will find it divided into three folders:

 <h3>Models</h3>
 There are three models.js files.